k4io/K4-C/README.md

 $ Rust internal (K4-Rust)- forked from amogushook/nekopaste.

-original started as neko paste so epiccode could make me a bypass, he pasted facev2 and it didnt work turned into something a little better, then back into something worse which is what this is, there have been many iterations of this cheat and it has had many faces, you can find the frequently updated & best version @ [Plan B](https://planb.gay)
+original started as neko paste so memz/richie & smilecat/kince could use their public bypass with it (they exit scammed me xddd), then back into something worse which is what this is, there have been many iterations of this cheat and it has had many faces, you can find the frequently updated & best version @ [Plan B](https://planb.gay)

+this source is about 9 months old at the time of writing and is missing a lot of good features. hf